Mental health awareness and the general hospital

 The instructional content encompasses a variety of videos and case scenarios addressing a broad spectrum of mental health conditions commonly encountered in acute hospital settings.
 Subsequent to the presentation of these materials, the course entails in-depth discussions and mini teaching sessions to enhance understanding.
 The primary goal of the course is to empower participants with the knowledge necessary for identifying challenging co-morbid mental health presentations within the general hospital context.
 Furthermore, it aims to furnish practical skills for effective management, emphasizing the utilisation of existing legal frameworks.

-Understand the inter-phase between mental health and physical health
+- Comprehend the interplay between mental health and physical health.

 Discounted rates are available for group bookings.
 Please contact us for more information.
 Maudsley Learning has a full range of courses to meet the needs of your organisation.
 Most can be delivered to you flexibly and tailored to your requirements.

 We are able to offer custom-made programs, whether digital or face to face, to meet the education and training needs of your organisation in the UK or internationally.